taeyeobyeo/z3-examples-with-c/2/README.md

 ## How to Use

-### to test out different variation change 'preset' file
+### to test out different variation, modify 'preset' file
 'preset' file should be written in following form:
 ```
 //start
 5 6
-145
+1 4 5
-164
+1 6 4
-229
+2 2 9
-328
+3 2 8
 ...
 ```

 The first line should contain 2 integers which will be N and M of NxM grids.
 There should be at least one space between two integers.

-Othe numbers should be written in 3 digit numbers.
+Other lines should be written with 3 different numbers.
-The first digit represents the row number.
+The first number should represent the row number.
-The second digit represents the column number.
+The second number should represent the column number.
-The last digit represents the number of black cells around the cell and the cell itself.
+The last number should represent the number of black cells around the cell and the cell itself.

 ### quick commands
 ```